LinkedIn-Crawler/Crawler/readme.md

 Welcome to the LinkedIn Scraper.
-Instructions to Run the Software on a Local Commputer:
+Instructions to Run the Software on a Local Computer:

 Ensure that you have a Functional Text Editor(Atom,SublimeText,etc.) on your System